States led by Texas target Google in new antitrust probe

 "On the one hand, you could just say, 'well Google is dominant because they're good,'" said Jen King, the director of privacy at Stanford's Center for Internet and Society.
 "But at the same time, it's created an ecosystem where people's whole internet experience is mediated through Google's home page and Google's other products."

-A good first place to look might be online advertising.
 Google will control 31.1% of global digital ad dollars in 2019, according to eMarketer estimates, crushing a distant second-place Facebook.
-And many smaller advertisers have argued that Google has such a stranglehold on the market that it becomes a system of whatever Google says, goes — because the alternative could be not reaching customers.
+Many smaller advertisers have argued that Google has such a stranglehold on the market that it becomes a system of whatever Google says, goes — because the alternative could be not reaching customers.

 "There's definitely concern on the part of the advertisers themselves that Google wields way too much power in setting rates and favoring their own services over others," King said.

-Google's smartphone operating system, Android, is the most widely used in the world.
+Google's smartphone operating system, Android, is also the most widely used in the world.

 European regulators have fined Google $5 billion for tactics involving Android, finding that Google forced smartphone makers to install Google apps, thereby expanding its reach.
 Google has since allowed more options for alternative browser and search apps to European Android phones.